algolia/instantsearch/README.md

   </a>

   <p align="center">
-    InstantSearch.js is a JavaScript library for building performant and instant search experiences in vanilla JS, React, Vue and Angular with <a href="https://www.algolia.com/?utm_source=instantsearch.js&utm_campaign=repository">Algolia</a>.
+    InstantSearch is a JavaScript library for building performant and instant search experiences in vanilla JS, React, Vue and Angular with <a href="https://www.algolia.com/?utm_source=instantsearch.js&utm_campaign=repository">Algolia</a>.
   </p>
 </p>